mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

    $regmlex([name],M,N)

-As stated above for $regml, when /g is used, $regml can be inconvenient: you cannot get all the captured group for a given match number for sure when you don’t know about the pattern or input string in advance, this identifier allows you to retrieve these captured groups (backreferences).
+As stated above for $regml, when /g is used, $regml can be inconvenient: you cannot get all the captured group for a given match number for sure when you don't know about the pattern or input string in advance, this identifier allows you to retrieve these captured groups (backreferences).
 M is the Mth match and N is the Nth capturing group, N default to 1 if not specified.
 It supports the same properties as $regml.

 $regsub
 ^^^^^^^